-If you are deaf or have hearing loss and have State Pension age or over, you may be able to claim Attendance Allowance to help cover the cost of any support you need.
+If you are deaf or have hearing loss and are of State Pension age or over, you may be able to claim Attendance Allowance to help cover the cost of any support you need.

 You can check when you will reach State Pension age on the GOV.UK website.